 - Click to close.
 Include a call to action at the end of your email campaign.
 Email is only the first step, so don’t try to include everything in the email.
 The main goal of your email is a click, rather than a sale.
 Guide recipients to a landing page for achieving a sale.

 - Include more than one product.
 There may be several products you wish to promote.
 In such a case, you can divide your email layout into smaller parts.
-The rules remain the same: captivating introduction, convincing body and action-motivated conclusion.
+The rules remain the same: captivating introduction, convincing body, and action-motivated conclusion.

 Let your email content bring results

 Email is much more than simply a communication channel.
-It creates conversation between you and your customer.
+It creates a conversation between you and your customer.
 By applying creative email content, your campaign will be able to better reach its target audience and result in positive engagement.
-Follow the above email content tips regarding image, text and layout to create exceptional email content and gain the best from your email marketing campaigns.
+Follow the above email content tips regarding image, text, and layout to create exceptional email content and gain the best from your email marketing campaigns.
 For more tips by Tim Watson, read our interview with the email guru.